 So what's the fuss about?

 The most annoying thing about ringworm actually has to do more with rescues and fosters.
-The treatment can indeed take weeks and months to clear the fungus on a cat, which means that foster/rescue can't take in any other kittos during that time.
+The treatment can indeed take weeks and months to clear the fungus on a cat, which means that foster/rescue can't take in any other kittens during that time.
 If it spreads to other rescue cats in the home or shelter, those animals are then taking up precious space for a non-deadly illness.
 If a kitten gets it, it means it's at-risk of missing it's "most adoptable" period in life, when it's at its smallest, which can then make adoption take longer, and thus, again, take up space for other rescue animals.

-BUT, rescues should adopt out cats and kittens with ringworm to those who are willing to adopt them - at the very least as a foster-to-adopt.
+BUT, when it makes sense, rescues should consider adopting out cats and kittens with ringworm to those who are willing to adopt them - at the very least as a foster-to-adopt.
 They should not be hidden in the back in iso until they clear.
 Adopters should be allowed to visit with them (albeit last and with proper PPE) like any other cat.
 Fosters who are otherwise adoptable should be listed on the website.
 In the winter, when kittens are scarce in a lot of states, you will find adopters open to it because they really want a kitten.
 If you need to, make adopters sign a "ringworm" waiver, but not adopting them out feeds into the myth and fear surrounding ringworm.
 Ringworm is not deadly or even debilitating in any way, and it needs to stop being treated as though it is.

 Is ringworm contagious?